swiftlang/swift-org-website/_posts/2024-02-22-swift-google-summer-of-code-2024.md

 excerpt_separator: <!--read more-->
 ---

-We're happy to announce that Swift will be joining Google Summer of Code 2024!
+We're happy to announce that Swift will be joining [Google Summer of Code 2024][gsoc]!

 Summer of Code is an annual program organized by Google, which helps provide hands-on experience with contributing to open source projects to newcomers.
 Participants usually are students, although not necessarily so.